zongyf02/mlax/docs/source/module.rst

 ``trainable=True`` indicates a leaf parameter whose ``data`` is trainable.

-MLAX modules' auxiliary data can contain non JAX types (``str``, ``lambda``, etc.) but they must be comparable and hashable if the module were to be jit-compiled.
+MLAX modules' auxiliary data can contain non JAX types (``str``, ``lambda``, etc.) but they must be comparable and hashable for the module to be jit-compiled.

 The following code illustrate the different possible fields a module can have.